New York Child Victims Act

 For civil cases, survivors can initiate a claim against their abuser or a third party (e.g., church, school, the Boy Scouts, or other organization) liable for allowing the abuse to happen until the victim turns 55 years old.
 In short, victims can still file a case even if the abuse occurred decades ago.
 In civil lawsuits, you are a party to the case, meaning that a child sexual abuse lawyer can help you pursue the abuser and the organization to receive fair compensation for the damages you suffered.

 It’s important to note that the New York Child Victims Act also allows for previously time-barred actions for child sex abuse to be brought within a specific time period, known as a “lookback window.”
 This window started on August 14th, 2019.
-Though lawmakers previously determined an end date of August 13th, 2020, Governor Andrew Cuomo extended the one-year “lookback” window until August 14th, 2021.
+Though lawmakers previously determined an end date of August 13th, 2020, Governor Andrew Cuomo extended the one-year “lookback” window until before August 14th, 2021.
 Governor Andrew Cuomo implemented this extension in light of the prohibitive effects of the COVID-19 pandemic on litigation.

-This extension means that no matter how old you are or how long ago the abuse happened, New York child sexual abuse victims of any age can still file a claim but only until August 14th, 2021.You can access the full text of the New York Child Victims Act (Senate Bill S2440) here: https://www.nysenate.gov/legislation/bills/2019/S2440
+This extension means that no matter how old you are or how long ago the abuse happened, New York child sexual abuse victims of any age can still file a claim but only before August 14th, 2021.You can access the full text of the New York Child Victims Act (Senate Bill S2440) here: https://www.nysenate.gov/legislation/bills/2019/S2440

 What constitutes child sex abuse - Do I have a valid claim?